 Open the Start menu.
 Click on the “Power” icon.
 Now, click on the “Restart” option to restart the PC.

-Press Alt + F4 (make sure you are on the desktop) and you can see “Shut Down Windows” pop-up.
+Press Alt + F4 (make sure you are on the desktop) and you will see the “Shut Down Windows” pop-up.

-In that pop-up, select the “Restart” option.
-Click on the Ok button to restart your computer.
+Select the “Restart” option in the pop-up.
+Click the OK button to restart your computer.

-Press Windows and X keys together (or right-click on the Start button) to open the Power user menu.
+Press the Windows and X keys together, or right-click the Start button to open the Power user menu.

-Note: you can do this method via keyboard shortcut too, and here it is – press Windows + X + U + R key.
+Note: You can also perform this method using the shortcut keys, and here it is – press the Windows + X + U + R.

-Press Alt, Ctrl, and Delete keys at the same time, and then you can see the Windows Security screen.
-There you can see the “Power” icon at the bottom right of the screen.
-Click on it.
+Press Alt, Ctrl, and Delete keys at the same time, and you will see the Windows Security screen.
+There, you will see the “Power” icon at the bottom right of the screen.
+Click it.

-You can see a pop-up which states that the action is initiated.
-And your computer will get restarted in the next few seconds.
+You will see a pop-up indicating that the action has been initiated, and your computer will be restarted in the next few seconds.

-You can use the above command in the below programs too:
+You can also use the above command in the following programs:

 - File Explorer address bar

-- Task Manager (click on File > Run new task to use the command).
+- Task Manager (click File > Run new task to use the command).

-Press Windows key + L, and you can see the lock screen.
+Press the Windows key + L and you will see the lock screen.
 Click on it.

-Now, you can see the Sign-in screen, where you can see the “Power” icon at the bottom.
+Now, you will see the Sign-in screen where you can see the “Power” icon below.
 Click on it.
-Hit “Restart.”
+Click “Restart.”

-When you click on the “Power” icon, you can see a menu, and that menu is the Power menu.
+If you click on the “Power” icon, you will see a menu, and that menu is the Power menu.

-You can see the same menu in the Start menu, Windows Security screen, and Sign-in screen.
+You can see the same menu in the Start menu, in the Windows Security screen, and Sign-in screen.